DakotaLMartinez/sundaes-on-demand-rtl-jest-msw/NOTES.md

 ## Do we need async/await?

 Yes, because we're sending a post request which will return a promise, we'll need to use an `async` testing callback with an `await` to confirm that we see an error message after getting the error response.

+# Displays an image for each scoop from the server

+## What to render?

+`<Options />` should display each `<ScoopOption />`

+## Pass props?

+yes, we'll need `optionType="scoops"` so our component knows to fetch scoops

+## Wrap render?

+yes, our `ScoopOption` component needs to be able to access the context to update the count, so we'll use our custom import with the context provider wrapper.

+## Which file for tests?

+src/pages/entry/test/Options.test.jsx

+## What to test?

+test that an image is displayed with a source matching the imagePath stored in our msw mocks.

+## How to test?

+We'll need to find all elements by role image and expect there to be 2 of them (because our msw handler returns an array of 2 scoop types)

+## Do we need async/await?

+yes, because we have a fetch going on here, we'll need to make our callback async